veridu/veridu.github.io/article/fake-profiles.md

         <p>
           <quote>
-            “If I need to check someone’s identity, I’ll just ask to see their passport”.
+            <i>“If I need to check someone’s identity, I’ll just ask to see their passport”.</i>
           </quote>
         </p>